Schneckenhausmann/Tryptiq/README.md

 ## 🙏 Acknowledgments

+- Built with ❤️ using SwiftUI and AppKit
-- Inspired by the artistic tradition of triptych art
+- Inspired by the artistic tradition of triptych art and the need for modern creative tools
-- Built with love for the macOS creative community
+- Special thanks to the Swift and macOS developer communities
-- Thanks to all beta testers and contributors
+- Thanks to all beta testers and contributors who helped shape Tryptiq

 ---

-**Made with ❤️ for macOS creators**
+**Made with ❤️ for photographers, creators, and professionals**

+If you find Tryptiq useful, please consider ⭐ starring the repository!

 [Website](https://your-website.com) • [Support](mailto:support@your-email.com) • [Twitter](https://twitter.com/yourhandle)